Edo-Tokyo Museum in Photos

 There are also special exhibits.
 The Edo-Tokyo Museum staff changes these every few months.
 They have been about ghosts, art, literature, and even weapons.
 An extra ticket used to be needed, but not anymore.
 I appreciated that when I went!

-If you need help finding your way through the exhibits in a little more detail, you can book a volunteer guide.
+Book a volunteer guide if you need help finding your way through the exhibits in more detail.
 The languages available are English, Chinese, French, German, Korean, Spanish, and Russian.
-But, due to their limited number, it would be a good idea to book a guide before you visit.
-To be honest, I haven’t done a full tour with them, but I have seen them working, and they seem very knowledgeable.
+Just be aware they are few in number.
+I haven’t done a full tour with them, but I have seen them working, and they seem knowledgeable.

-The Edo-Tokyo Museum is a great place to visit with so much on display.
+The Edo-Tokyo Museum is a great place with much on display.
 You could spend many, many hours there learning about the city’s history.
-If you want to get more detailed information about the museum, please look at its website.
+If you want to get more detailed information, look at its website.

 A Brief History of the Museum